Ernest Kanitz papers

 Biographical note

-Ernst Kanitz was born April 9, 1894 in Vienna.
+Ernst Kanitz was born April 9, 1894, in Vienna.
 He studied law at the University of Vienna (J.D.
-1918), but continuously devoted himself to the systematic study of piano, theory and composition with Richard Heuberger (1912-1914) and Franz Schreker (1914-1920).
-Early successes as composer (principally the premiere of the oratorio "Das Hohelied" in 1921) aided his musical career, which also led to teaching.
+1918), but continuously devoted himself to the systematic study of piano theory and composition with Richard Heuberger (1912-1914) and Franz Schreker (1914-1920).
+Early successes as a composer (principally the premiere of the oratorio "Das Hohelied" in 1921) aided his musical career, which also led to teaching.
 Beginning in 1922, he was a Professor of Theory and Analysis at the New Vienna Conservatory and had numerous private students in composition.
-In 1930 Kanitz founded the Vienna Women's Chorus, with which he brought new choral music to the public in Vienna, Paris, Brno and Budapest.
+In 1930 Kanitz founded the Vienna Women's Chorus, with which he brought new choral music to the public in Vienna, Paris, Brno, and Budapest.
 The chorus remained in existence until Kanitz's emigration to the United States in 1938.

 Things changed significantly for Kanitz after his wife passed away from Hodgkin's disease in 1944.
 Soon afterward, he went to Los Angeles in the summer of 1944.
 While it was initially intended to be a short vacation, after a brief time in the city he decided instead to resign from his position at Erskine and try to make a living as a composer and teacher in Southern California.
 His youngest daughter, Mary Bridget, joined him and found work in Los Angeles.
 It was a difficult first year as Kanitz tried to establish a career in the highly competitive field of film scoring, and he lived mostly off of some freelance work and private music lessons.
 But his persistence and diligence prevailed by 1945.
 When Ernst Toch took the summer off from teaching at USC due to illness, Kanitz was invited to take his place.
 By November 1945, he was appointed to the faculty at the USC School of Music, where he taught composition and counterpoint until his retirement in 1959 (he returned as a guest professor there in 1960/1961).

-His compositions include: -Chamber operas (Room No. 12, Royal Auction, Perpetual)
+Chamber operas (Room No. 12, Royal Auction, Perpetual)

--Orchestral works (Gay Ouverture, Motion Picture, Concerto Grosso for wind instruments, strings and piano; Concert Piece for trumpet and orchestra or piano, Concerto for Chamber Orchestra (1955); Visions At Twilight for flute, piano and strings (1962); Concerto for Bassoon and Orchestra (1962); Sinfonia Seria (first symphony, 1963), Second Symphony (1965); Sinfonia Concertante (third symphony) for violin, cello and orchestra (1967); Sinfonietta da Camera (1972))
+Orchestral works (Gay Ouverture, Motion Picture, Concerto Grosso for wind instruments, strings and piano; Concert Piece for trumpet and orchestra or piano, Concerto for Chamber Orchestra (1955); Visions At Twilight for flute, piano and strings (1962); Concerto for Bassoon and Orchestra (1962); Sinfonia Seria (first symphony, 1963), Second Symphony (1965); Sinfonia Concertante (third symphony) for violin, cello and orchestra (1967); Sinfonietta da Camera (1972))

--Chamber music (works for solo instruments, 4 duos, 3 trios, 2 string quartets, 3 quintets and one sextet)
+Chamber music (works for solo instruments, 4 duos, 3 trios, 2 string quartets, 3 quintets and one sextet)

--Works for voice (Das Hohelied (Christian Morgenstern), oratorio for four solos, mixed chorus and orchestra (1920; 1921); Music of Our Time, chamber cantata for baritone, women's chorus and chamber orchestra (1932); Evening Festival for Radio for soprano solo, two guitars, two pianos and orchestra (1934); Ballet Music for women's chorus and orchestra (1936); Gotthelf Schlicht, cantata for solos, mixed chorus and orchestra (1937); choral works and songs with piano accompaniment).
+Works for voice (Das Hohelied (Christian Morgenstern), oratorio for four solos, mixed chorus and orchestra (1920; 1921); Music of Our Time, chamber cantata for baritone, women's chorus and chamber orchestra (1932); Evening Festival for Radio for soprano solo, two guitars, two pianos and orchestra (1934); Ballet Music for women's chorus and orchestra (1936); Gotthelf Schlicht, cantata for solos, mixed chorus and orchestra (1937); choral works and songs with piano accompaniment).

 He also published A Counterpoint Manual: Fundamental Techniques of Polyphonic Music Writing (Boston, 1948).